-Government will lock 20,000 more children in poverty with Budget policies
+Budget will lock 20,000 more children in poverty

 The government has chosen tax cuts for landlords over unlocking children from hardship with this year’s Budget, and are putting an estimated 20,000 more children into poverty within three years, according to the Child Poverty Action Group (CPAG).